electricallen/nextcloud-ansible/README.md

+## NOTE: THIS PROJECT IS NOT LONGER BEING SUPPORTED
+Please use the [homelab-ansible](https://github.com/electricallen/homelab-ansible) repository instead.
+It can be configured to only install nextcloud, and will continue receiving updates.
+This project should still function, but will not receive updates.

 # NextCloud and Traefik Containers in Ansible

 An ansible playbook to install and configure NextCloud and a Traefik revserse proxy using Docker conatiners on an Ubuntu host